 Since 1995, CLAS Term Professorships have been awarded to outstanding faculty who excel in both scholarship and teaching.
 These professorships, funded entirely by private sources, allow the college to recognize faculty who are making a significant difference in the classroom as well as through their scholarship.
 These named term professorships provide a one-time salary supplement and a small research fund in the year of the award.
 Normally, a term professor will be tenured and contributing strongly to the research, teaching, and service areas of the college.
 Approxmately ten professorships are awarded each year.
 Nominations are required by April 15.
 For more information, contact Evelyn Barre (firstname.lastname@example.org).

 The College of Liberal Arts and Sciences awards funds on a semester-to-semester basis to graduate students who have advanced to ABD status.
+This fellowship includes a stipend of $7,000 per term plus a waiver of tuition fees.
 For more information, consult your department’s director of graduate studies.
 Forms are available at: